From Local to Global: A Graph RAG Approach to Query-Focused Summarization: Abstract

 \section{Abstract}

 The use of retrieval-augmented generation (RAG) to retrieve relevant information from an external knowledge source enables large language models (LLMs) to answer questions over private and/or previously unseen document collections.
 However, RAG fails on global questions directed at an entire text corpus, such as ``What are the main themes in the dataset?'', since this is inherently a query-focused summarization (QFS) task, rather than an explicit retrieval task.
-Prior QFS methods, meanwhile, fail to scale to the quantities of text indexed by typical RAG systems.
-To combine the strengths of these contrasting methods, we propose a Graph RAG approach to question answering over private text corpora that scales with both the generality of user questions and the quantity of source text to be indexed.
-Our approach uses an LLM to build a graph-based text index in two stages: first to derive an entity knowledge graph from the source documents, then to pregenerate community summaries for all groups of closely-related entities.
+Prior QFS methods, meanwhile, do not scale to the quantities of text indexed by typical RAG systems.
+To combine the strengths of these contrasting methods, we propose \textit{GraphRAG}, a graph-based approach to question answering over private text corpora that scales with both the generality of user questions and the quantity of source text.
+Our approach uses an LLM to build a graph index in two stages: first, to derive an entity knowledge graph from the source documents, then to pregenerate community summaries for all groups of closely related entities.
 Given a question, each community summary is used to generate a partial response, before all partial responses are again summarized in a final response to the user.
-For a class of global sensemaking questions over datasets in the 1 million token range, we show that Graph RAG leads to substantial improvements over a na\"ive RAG baseline for both the comprehensiveness and diversity of generated answers.
-An open-source, Python-based implementation of both global and local Graph RAG approaches is forthcoming at \texttt{\url{https://aka.ms/graphrag}}.
+For a class of global sensemaking questions over datasets in the 1 million token range, we show that GraphRAG leads to substantial improvements over a conventional RAG baseline for both the comprehensiveness and diversity of generated answers.